simpleliu66/ASR/README.md

 ### task 6
 https://github.com/user-attachments/assets/2db0aae6-c766-4dc2-a549-40e5cc92cc62

-## Using ASR during robot exporation
+## Using ASR during robot random exporation
-This is
+When the scene recognition request (shown in the left top of the window) is **Yes** during the random exporation, the robot needs to recognize the scene using our method.

 ### Demo 1
 https://github.com/user-attachments/assets/aa68176b-8fdc-4a4b-a69c-0011f17afe45